MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 Dataverse solutions are the mechanism for implementing ALM in Power Platform products like Power Apps and Power Automate.
 Pipelines in Power Platform use solutions to automate CI/CD of assets that makers build.
 Solutions can be exported from Dataverse and stored in a source control tool like Azure DevOps or GitHub.
 The solution in source control becomes the source of truth if you need to recreate the development environment.
 For example, if a maker built a popular app and then deleted the developer environment, an exported solution stored in source control could be used to recreate a viable development environment.

-Another important consideration when you create an environment with Dataverse provisioned is whether any Dynamics 365 applications will be deployed to the environment.
-If the potential exists, you must enable Dynamics 365 when you create the environment or you won't be able to install the Dynamics 365 apps later.
+Another important consideration when you create an environment with Dataverse, is whether any Dynamics 365 applications will be deployed to the environment.
+If the potential exists, you must enable Dynamics 365 when you create the environment or you won't be able to install Dynamics 365 apps later.

 We recommended that you provision Dataverse in any environment where makers create assets that will be shared with other users.
 This makes it easier for the assets to be ALM ready.

 ### Preferred solutions

-When a maker creates a Dataverse asset in a Dataverse environment and doesn't start from a custom solution, the asset is associated with the default solution and maybe also the Common Data Service Default Solution.
+When a maker creates a Dataverse asset in a Dataverse environment&mdash;and doesn't start from a custom solution&mdash;the asset is associated with the default solution and maybe also the Common Data Service default solution.
 The default solution is shared by all makers who create assets in the environment.
 There's no easy way to identify which maker created which components or which assets belong to which apps.
 This can make it difficult to promote a popular app to another environment for sharing with a larger audience.
-You would have to promote all the assets in the default solution—not an ideal scenario.
+You would have to promote all the assets in the default solution&mdash;not an ideal scenario.

 To support your environment strategy and make it easier to work with, makers should create a custom solution in their development environment, and then set it as the [preferred solution](/power-apps/maker/data-platform/preferred-solution) in the environment.
-Makers set the preferred solution in an environment to indicate which solution an asset that they create should be associated with.
+Makers set the preferred solution in an environment to indicate which solution an asset, that they created, should be associated with.
 Preferred solutions can help ensure that when makers use pipelines to promote their resources to other environments, the promoted solution contains all the required assets.
 Think of this as preparing the assets to be ALM-ready.

 ### Pipelines in Power Platform